Tuol Sleng Genocide Museum: Description

 The buildings at Tuol Sleng are preserved, with some rooms still appearing just as they were when the Khmer Rouge were driven out in 1979.
 The regime kept extensive records, including thousands of photographs.
 Several rooms of the museum are now lined, floor to ceiling, with black and white photographs of some of the estimated 20,000 prisoners who passed through the prison.

 The site has four main buildings, known as Building A, B, C, and D. Building A holds the large cells in which the bodies of the last victims were discovered.
 Building B holds galleries of photographs.
 Building C holds the rooms subdivided into small cells for prisoners.
 Building D holds other memorabilia including instruments of torture.

 Other rooms contain only a rusting iron bedframe, beneath a black and white photograph showing the room as it was found by the Vietnamese.
 In each photograph, the mutilated body of a prisoner is chained to the bed, killed by his fleeing captors only hours before the prison was captured.
 Other rooms preserve leg-irons and instruments of torture.
 They are accompanied by paintings by former inmate Vann Nath showing people being tortured, which were added by the post-Khmer Rouge regime installed by the Vietnamese in 1979.

 The museum is open to the public from 8:00 a.m. to 5:00 p.m.
 On weekdays, visitors have the opportunity of viewing a 'survivor testimony' from 2:30 p.m. to 3:00 p.m.
 Along with the Choeung Ek Memorial (the Killing Fields), the Tuol Sleng Genocide Museum is included as a point of interest for those visiting Cambodia.
 Tuol Sleng also remains an important educational site as well as memorial for Cambodians.
 Since 2010, the ECCC brings Cambodians on a 'study tour' consisting of the Tuol Sleng, followed by the Choeung Ek, and finishing at the ECCC complex.
 The tour drew approximately 27,000 visitors in 2010.

-Some believe that the ghosts of some of the victims continue to haunt the place.